 In May of 2018, the Council on Foreign Relations organized a workshop on “Religious Literacy in Global Affairs,” as part of their Religion and Foreign Policy Workshop.
 The CFR Religion and Foreign Policy program serves as a resource for the faith community, bringing together congregational and lay leaders, religion scholars, and representatives of faith-based organizations for conversations on issues at the intersection of religion and global affairs.
-I daresay, it is an useful resource for nonreligious people as well.
-I was fortunate to take part and the subject and I wanted to share are some insights from their conversation which has something to say to both secular and religious people.
+I daresay, it is a useful resource for nonreligious people as well.
+I was fortunate to take part and the subject and I wanted to share some insights from that conversation which has something to say to both secular and religious people.

 For those of us active in interfaith dialogue and collaboration, how we help each other understand our religious and secular worldviews goes a long way to dispelling fear over the distorted ideas of each other.
 In doing so, we come to understand the necessary relationship of religious and secular sources.
 In fact, only a general understanding of beliefs and tenets are but a small fraction of what is required in interfaith literacy.

 We understand the power of both religious and secular points of view in human experiences by seeing that there is no singular assertion of what all Christians believe or Muslims, or any other religious tradition.
 As there are many “Christianities” and “Islams”, in turn there are many “Atheisms” and “Humanisms.”
-Understanding this diversity is a step toward understanding their role in laying the social and religious landscape of liberal democracy.
+Understanding this diversity is a step toward understanding their role in the social and religious landscape of our liberal democracy.

 Another important feature to understand about religiosity and secularity in the United States is that both evolve and change.
-Religious and secular expressions are culturally and historically embedded and in this way may be understood as “living traditions.”
+Religious and secular expressions are culturally and historically embedded in the fabric of our communities, and in this way they may be understood as “living traditions.”
 They are not static belief systems, but faith tenets that seek expression in the ever changing social and political culture around it.
 It is the attempts at these expressions that underline how different one Christian can be from another, one Muslim from another, or one Atheist from another.

 Taking seriously the secular and religious forces that shape our country and how we come to understand them more deeply is a crucial part of citizenry.
 Neither one is going anywhere.
 In religious and secular literacy, the workshop conversations reminds me that we need to pay attention to the diversity of those representations, not necessarily to challenge the legitimacy of one or the other, but to actually look at their power, that their internal diversity does shape policy and the conversations about faith and secular life in the United States.
 Isn’t that what is at the heart of our liberal democracy, the richness and power of our diversity that seeks the common good?